 Applications must contain the student’s curriculum vitae, a covering letter (stating their preferred research programme) and a recent sample of their written work.

 Applications should be submitted to the relevant FDI Research Manager:

 Leighton G. Luke, Manager, Indian Ocean Research Programme

-Mervyn Piesse, Global Food and Water Crises Research Manager
+Mervyn Piesse, Manager, Global Food and Water Crises Research Programme

 Entry to the Internship Programme is highly competitive and applicants will need to demonstrate:

 - Excellent research and analytical skills